Colicci announces collection of new sculptural cafés and kiosks with The Royal Parks

 Mizzi Studio has used sustainable materials and traditional craft techniques, together with state-of-the-art manufacturing methods, to create simple, functional forms that are visually captivating.
 Curvaceous oak cladding has been designed by Mizzi Studio for a number of the kiosks, and Tom Raffield - who has become known for transforming wood through a unique method of steam bending - has been entrusted with bringing the design to life.

 “We’re absolutely delighted to have extended our long-standing partnership with The Royal Parks.
 Food and drink are an important part of everyone’s day, and we believe in pairing great tasting fresh food with a truly memorable experience.
 By pioneering a ‘collection’ of revolutionary kiosks and cafés we have pushed the boundaries in design and architecture.
-Now you can buy your cup of coffee from a sculpture in the park.”
+Now you can buy your cup of coffee from a sculpture in the park.”- Rob Colicci.

 Notes to editor